raspbian-addons/raspbian-addons/docs/README.md

 - "This repository does not have a Release or InRelease file."

 	To fix, just uninstall the repository and then re-install it using the instructions above.
 The format of the repository was changed on 8/22/21, due to which this error is caused.
+If you're interested, read more about how the repository is structured [here](https://github.com/raspbian-addons/raspbian-addons/tree/master/docs/DOCUMENTATION.md).

 	(Or, if you're feeling adventurous, edit the `rpirepo.list` file in /etc/apt/sources.list.d/, and ***change the ending from `raspbian-addons/debian buster main` to `raspbian-addons/debian/ /`***)